berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section05 Compound Procedures.md

 <ans text="(+ (* 3 x) (* 4 y))" explanation="Nice!" correct></ans>
 </div>

-## Procedures with More than One Formal Parameters
+## Procedures with More than One Formal Parameter

 Procedures don't have to have just one formal parameter, such as in `square`.
 They can also have multiple formal parameters.
 The way to create procedures